shaoweilin/decentralized-proof-assistant/index.md

 ## Goal

 This project builds a basic proof assistant which is able to reason on proof modules from a decentralized network of containers.
+The reason we want decentralization of Coq modules instead of storing them on a centralized site like GitHub is because some of these Coq modules may contain knowledge graph information which users want to own privately and protect with access control.

 It will save modules on [Solid](https://solidproject.org/) and use Coq as the type engine.
 The controller will be Julia because of the speed of compiled programs and the flexibility to write macros.
 We are also using Julia because there are some cool category theory projects (CatLab for instance) in Julia.
 Julia will play the role of the proof assistant, manipulating terms and calling Coq for type-checking.
 As the user interface, we will be using Jupyter Notebook as an interactive platform, rather than our own interactive website.
 In future, we will build other backends to replace Solid and Coq, and also develop frontends beyond Julia and Jupyter.